 But a person’s uncommunicated or unknown blocks are very real indeed, especially if they’re quietly preventing progress and promoting procrastination.

 Laziness as a concept hinges on what is actually a fake idea – constant and unrelenting production.
-As far as social psychology and most clinical determinations in modern science, context matters.
+As far as social psychology is concerned, and as with most clinical determinations in modern science, context matters.

-A situation’s characteristics are typically a better predictor of events than the personality traits of the person involved.
+This is because a situation’s characteristics are typically a better indication of what will happen than the personality traits of the person involved.

-Now, here in the West, we move less, engage less, and rejuvenate less than our global counterparts.
+Now, we live in the Western world.
+There’s no denying that we move less, engage less, and rejuvenate less than our global counterparts.

 If we weren’t thinking creatures, we could say that’s because Western culture encourages laziness.
 But since we are thinking creatures…